rootiest/rootiest-iosevka/README.md

 - [Rootiest Iosevka V2 Font - Oblique Italic](./TTF/IosevkaRootiestV2-ObliqueItalic.ttf)
 - [Rootiest Iosevka V2 Font - Nerd Font Patch](./NerdFont/IosevkaRootiestV2NerdFont-Regular.ttf)

+## Roadmap

+Some proposed new changes:

+- Increased uniqueness in italic form to improve its visibility alongside the regular and oblique forms.
+- Refine the design rules for each form to standardize the curves and tails.
+- More NerdFont patched forms and styles.
+- Build against the latest Iosevka version.
+- Build against the latest Nerd Font version.

+This is a work in progress and the roadmap is subject to change.

 ## Thanks

 This font wouldn't be possible without the following projects:

 - [Iosevka](https://github.com/be5invis/Iosevka) -
   This is the base font whose character variants are used in this font.
-  They did all the work here, I just built it with my preferences.
+  They did all the work here, I just built the font with my preferences.

 - [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) -
   The Nerd Font variant is built using this patch.
+  Provides a large set of glyphs and icons the font can render.

 ## License

-This font is licensed under the [MIT License](../LICENSE).
+This font is licensed under the [MIT License](./LICENSE).

 ---